elizadawson/elizadawson.github.io/_publications/2025b-Dawson.md

 date: 2025-10-01
 venue: 'Journal of Glaciology (in review)'
 # paperurl: ''
 citation: 'Dawson, E. J., Chu, W., Christoffersen, M., Yang, D., Farris, S., & MacGregor, J. A. (in review).
-Ice sheet attenuation from radar sounding in the frequency domain. *Journal of Glaciology*.'
+Ice sheet attenuation from radar sounding in the frequency domain.
+Journal of Glaciology.'
 ---